phihes/pici/notes.md

 ## TODO

-- Adapt report system to new metric implementation
+- Adapt report system to new metric implementation          DONE
 - Build evaluation framework
 - What about visualizations?
 - Harvest all the Jupyter stuff